tcardona/PSEG-Alexa-Project/Workshop/HelloWorld/README.md

 1. Within the [AWS Lambda Console](https://console.aws.amazon.com/lambda/home) console, review your function code
 1. Within the handlers section, notice the three lines of code that handle the MyIntent event.
-1. Create a new handler for the WhatsUpIntent (hint: copy & paste the MyIntent block and change MyIntent to WhatsUpIntent)
+1. Create a new handler function for the WhatsUpIntent (hint: copy & paste the MyIntent function and change MyIntent to WhatsUpIntent)
 1. Customize the message Alexa will say
 1. Change the emit from a ```:tell``` to an ```:ask```.
-This :ask will keep the session open.
+This :ask will keep the session open after Alexa responds.
 1. Test your new skill by opening the skill and saying "what is up"

 Finally, we will add handlers for default requests such as Help, Stop, and Cancel

-1. Within the Lambda code, add handlers for the remaining events listed in your Intent Schema
+1. Within the Lambda code, add handlers for the following events:
+ + AMAZON.HelpIntent AMAZON.StopIntent AMAZON.CancelIntent.

 1. Customize the message in each handler
 1. Ensure the Help handler action is ```:ask```, while the Cancel and Stop handlers are ```:tell```.